KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

-**I'm KingWaffleIII, a student interested in aerospace software engineering.**
+**I'm KingWaffleIII, a student interested in aerospace engineering.**

 ### Languages:
 - Python